-An attack surface is the sum of all the attack vectors or ways that an attacker can gain malicious access to a network or system.
-The growth in remote work and the adoption of cloud services have increased the number of attack vectors and the size of the attack surface for most organizations and applications.
+An attack surface is the sum of all the attack vectors or ways an attacker can gain malicious access to a network or system.
+The growth in remote work and the adoption of cloud services have increased the number of attack vectors and the attack surface size for most organizations and applications.

-This FAQ reviews the different types of attack surfaces, looks at some of the more common attack vectors, and closes with a brief review of how Attack Surface Management (ASM) and Cloud Native Application Protection (CNAPP) can be used to address enterprise security challenges.
+This FAQ reviews the different types of attack surfaces, examines some of the more common attack vectors, and concludes with a brief review of how Attack Surface Management (ASM) and Cloud Native Application Protection (CNAPP) can address enterprise security challenges.

 Historically, the attack surface has been divided into three segments: the digital attack surface, the physical attack surface, and the social engineering attack surface.
-More recently, two new attack surfaces have emerged, the artificial intelligence (AI) attack surface and the Internet of Things (IoT) attack surface, and more continue to appear (Figure 1):
+More recently, two new attack surfaces have emerged, the artificial intelligence (AI) attack surface and the Internet of Things (IoT) attack surface, and more continue to appear, as shown in Figure 1:

 - Digital attack surface includes all external vulnerabilities accessible through the internet like system access points, websites, ports, and services.

-- Physical attack surface is all access points into the network hardware, including equipment on-premises, equipment connecting to the network from outside, and malicious employees that share access to unauthorized individuals.
+- The physical attack surface includes all access points to the network hardware, including equipment on-premises, equipment connecting to the network from outside, and malicious employees who share access with unauthorized individuals.

-- Social Engineering attack surface includes malicious individuals posing as employees to gain information, capturing credentials through a phishing technique, or sending infected files to an employee.
+- Social Engineering attack surfaces include malicious individuals posing as employees to gain information, capturing credentials through phishing, or sending infected files to an employee.

-- AI attack surface takes advantage of inherent weaknesses in AI systems like their vulnerability to being manipulated by specially engineered data posted to the system.
-They can also be attacked using a technique called adversarial machine learning, that can identify unanticipated security weaknesses in systems.
+- AI attack surface takes advantage of inherent weaknesses in AI systems, such as their vulnerability to manipulation by specially engineered data posted to the system.
+Systems can also be attacked using a technique called adversarial machine learning, which can identify unanticipated security weaknesses.

-- IoT attack surface can be surprisingly dangerous.
-IoT devices are often small like wireless sensors, but hacking into them can cause false readings to be sent to control equipment, potentially affecting production, or damaging large and expensive machinery.
+- IoT attack surfaces can be surprisingly dangerous.
+IoT devices are often small, like wireless sensors, but hacking into them can send false readings to control equipment, potentially affecting production or damaging large and expensive machinery.
 Other IoT devices are important for facility security.
 The large numbers and variety of IoT devices can provide an attractive target for gaining access to the wider network.

 Types of attack vectors

 There can be hundreds of potential attack vectors and large attack surfaces for major operations.
-Security is a continuous process, especially in large organizations where new software, applications, websites, and hardware are constantly appearing or evolving.
-The common types of attack vectors can be obvious or common sense, but they continue to threaten network security including:
+Security is a continuous process, especially in large organizations where new software, applications, websites, and hardware constantly appear or evolve.
+The common types of attack vectors can be obvious or common sense, but they continue to threaten network security, including:

 - Compromised credentials like weak or unprotected passwords